Z-machine: Nomenclature and conventions

 The "Z" of Z-machine stands for Zork, Infocom's first adventure game.
 Infocom used file extensions of .dat (Data) and .zip (ZIP = Z-machine Interpreter Program), but the latter clashed with the widespread use of .zip for PKZIP-compatible archive files starting in the 1990s, after Activision had closed Infocom.

 Infocom produced six versions of the Z-machine.
-Files using versions 1 and 2 are very rare.
-Only two version 1 files are known to have been released by Infocom and only two of version 2.
+Versions 1 and 2 are extremely rare, with only two Infocom-released files known for each of them.
 Version 3 covers the majority of Infocom's released games.
 Later versions had more capabilities, culminating in some graphic support in version 6.

 The modern convention for Z-code files usually have names ending in .z1, .z2, .z3, .z4, .z5, .z6, .z7, or .z8, where the number is the version number of the Z-machine on which the file is intended to be run, as given by the first byte of the story file.
 As previously noted, the Infocom games used the equivalent of .z1 through .z6; .z7 and .z8 were proposed and adopted after Infocom had shut down.